 SBA 504 Loans (CDC loans)

-If your business needs to buy or renovate a building, or will need to invest in major equipment, the SBA 504 loan, also called a CDC loan, is your best choice.
+If your business needs to buy or renovate a building, or will need to invest in major equipment, the SBA 504 loan (also called a CDC loan) is worth investigating.
 It’s available for qualified borrowers who want to buy real estate, invest in construction, or update equipment and machinery.
-You can borrow up to $20 million, if you meet the requirements, as this loan is designed specifically for such high-cost needs.
+These loans are often used for multi-million projects.

 Who qualifies for SBA loans?

-In addition to meeting the basic business requirements listed above (such as being a for-profit entity in the U.S.), the bank will have its own financial requirements to meet.
+In addition to meeting the basic business requirements listed above (such as being a for-profit entity in the U.S.), the bank will have its own financial requirements.
 The obvious one is credit.
-While the SBA loans exist as an opportunity for those who may not qualify for funding elsewhere to have a chance at a loan, they still require you to have a demonstrated ability to repay the loan.
+While SBA loans exist as an opportunity for those who may not qualify for funding elsewhere, your business is still required to demonstrate an ability to repay the loan.

-A good personal credit score is an indication that you can manage your loan payments and are a good credit risk.
+A good personal credit score is an indication you can manage your loan payments and are a good credit risk.
 If you have poor credit, your first course of action is to improve that number so that you can appear to be a good risk in the eyes of the lender.
 If you don’t know your personal credit score, stop everything, and get it.
 You can only know what improvements you need to make after you know your score.
 There are 138+ places to get your credit scores for free.

-Not every small business will have much of a business history, so if you find yourself without one, don’t panic.
-It can be easier than you think to start a business credit score, with one of the ways to have your vendors and suppliers report your on-time payments to the credit bureaus.
-Often this just requires you asking, so inquire with your business partners to see if they report.
+Not every small business will have strong business credit scores, so if you find yourself without them, don’t panic.
+It can be easier than you think to start building business credit.
+One way is to do business with vendors and suppliers who will report your on-time payments to the credit bureaus.
+Another way is to get a small business credit card that reports to business credit bureaus.

-Depending on the loan you apply for, you may also need a demonstrated history of doing business.
+Depending on the loan you apply for, you may also need a demonstrated history of generating revenue.
 While a true startup may not have any history to share with a lender, a business plan or carefully laid-out explanation of how the funds will be used to start the business is a minimum SBA loan requirement.
-For loans that are available only for established businesses (such as the 7(a) and the 504/CDC), expect to show the following:
+Generally lenders who make SBA loans want to see the following:

 - In business at least two years

-- Have a secure financial forecast that is demonstrated by cash flow reports, profit and loss sheets, and budgets for the next few months and the years you are paying the loan
+- A financial forecast that is demonstrated by cash flow reports, profit and loss sheets, and budgets for the next few months and the years you are paying the loan

 Is it possible that a lender will extend credit to a business that doesn’t meet all of the above?
-It could happen.
-Most true startups have very little of the documentation that shows sales and future revenue, but they can overcome these obstacles by showing a solid and researched plan for using the loan proceeds to make money, as well as having good credit, a substantial down payment, and collateral to secure the loan.
+It can and does happen.
+Most young startups have very little of the documentation that shows sales and future revenue, but in some cases they can overcome these obstacles by showing a solid and researched plan for using the loan proceeds to make money, as well as having good credit, a substantial down payment, and collateral to secure the loan.
 Business experience on the part of owners helps as well.

 Top SBA Lenders

 So, you think you can qualify for an SBA startup loan?
 You’re ready to start scouting out lenders!
-There are many partner lenders to choose from, and the SBA Lendermatch loan program will do its part to show you which interested lenders meet your specific financing requirements and qualifications.
+Every lender can set its own requirements on top of SBA requirements (again, as long as it doesn’t discriminate).
 Here’s a quick list of some of the more active players in the SBA loan market.

 Smartbiz SBA loans

-If you want the security and reputation of an SBA loan, but value a shorter loan application process through online lenders, the SBA loans from Smartbiz may be the right choice for you.
+If you want the security and reputation of an SBA loan, but value a shorter loan application process through online lenders, SBA loans from Smartbiz may be the right choice for you.
 Their application is online and automated, even allowing your personal and business tax returns to be imported electronically.
 (That’s less paperwork for you!)
 Smartbiz doesn’t make SBA loans; instead it streamlines the process to match you to SBA lenders looking to work with businesses like yours.

 Chase SBA loans

-They also offer the popular SBA Express loans, which is designed for smaller real estate purchases, buying a new business, or working capital.
+Chase also offers the popular SBA Express loans, which is designed for smaller real estate purchases, buying a new business, or working capital.
 Both fixed and variable rate terms are available.
-Chase loans must be made in person, but due to the COVID-19 crisis that may not be an option.
+Chase loans traditionally must be made in person, but due to the COVID-19 crisis that may not be an option.
 Check online to find the latest information.

 Wells Fargo SBA loans

-Wells Fargo advertises their partnership with the SBA and currently offers the 7(a) and 504 loans to new and existing customers.
-With longer repayment terms offering smaller monthly payments and lower down payments to make overall costs more reasonable for startups, the Wells Fargo team is a long-time partner to the SBA programs and is a preferred lender.
+Wells Fargo advertises their partnership with the SBA and currently offers 7(a) and 504 loans to new and existing customers.
+The Wells Fargo team is a long-time partner to the SBA programs and is a preferred lender.

-The bank requires that you be an existing and on-going for-profit business with a tangible net worth of no more than $15 million have an average net income of more than $5 million during the last 24 months.
-These financing terms may be harder for startups to meet, and you must apply in person.
+The bank requires that you be an existing and on-going for-profit business with a tangible net worth of no more than $15 million, and have an average net income of more than $5 million during the last 24 months..

 The Huntington National Bank SBA loans